outsidedav/swift/data/sql.md

 ## Using ORM with Kitura

 To make it easier to try out ORM, the [FoodTrackerBackend tutorial](https://github.com/IBM/FoodTrackerBackend) can save and fetch Meal objects from the iOS app directly into a PostgreSQL database.
-Even if you complete the tutorial, it is worth going through it again to see the power of Swift-Kuery-ORM, and how it can simplify your Kitura code.
+Even if you complete the tutorial, it's worth going through it again to see the power of Swift-Kuery-ORM, and how it can simplify your Kitura code.

 ## Using Swift-Kuery directly